-If multiple games are being played, and more than two teams are at one site, four locker rooms should be provided.
+For the quarterfinals rounds, if multiple games are being played, and more than two teams are at one site, four locker rooms should be provided.
 If four locker rooms are not available, alternative locker room arrangements shall be made.
 Teams should not share locker room space.